 - bouncing/walking with her.
 If Lulu wasn’t sleepy I needed to be moving.
 I spent many times pacing and dancing back and forth in the bedroom or bouncing on the yoga ball.
 Walking and holding a nursing child was brutal on my back but it was a very useful tool especially for nursing in public.

 - Get back to basics.
 I had to do some damage control because of all the anxiety and stress we both had when it came to breastfeeding.
-I started doing skin to skin and holding Lulu in the cradle position when not nursing to get her to be comfortable and calm in that position.
+I started doing skin to skin again and holding Lulu in the cradle position when not nursing to get her to be comfortable and calm in that position.

 - Adopt a casual attitude.
 Whenever I offered Lulu the breast I needed to have a “eat, don’t eat, I don’t care” attitude.
 If she resisted even slightly I let her up.
 Try again in another 20-30 minutes.
 Sometimes I just sat with her and let her come to me.
 It was really difficult to remain calm when I felt it’s been too long since she’d eaten.
 This is definitely a case where you have to fake it till you make it.

 If you are a new mom and you’re struggling with breastfeeding, please find an IBCLC in your area.
-No matter how old you baby is.
+No matter how old your baby is.
 No matter what your friend or your mom or your nurse said.
 No matter even what your doctor said.
 A good lactation consultant will help you figure out what’s wrong and how to make things work in your unique situation.
 When Booboo was born here in California, I even saw a LC in my own home.
 I linked to all of the resources I mentioned in this post.
 If breastfeeding is your goal, please look them up.